Visco-inertial effects

 Changes to the JCA model by Pride et al. and D. Lafarge are detailed in the Johnson-Champoux-Allard-Pride-Lafarge model.

-This observation leads Lafarge et al. [LLAT97] to introduce a new parameter, the static thermal permeability $k'_{0}$, in order to break the dependence between visco-inertial and thermal parameters while keeping a "symmetry" between the two dissipative phenomena.
+This observation of a non-symmetry between the description of the visco-inertial and thermal effects leads Lafarge et al. [LLAT97] to introduce a new parameter, the static thermal permeability $k'_{0}$, in order to describe the low frequency behavior of thermal effects.